Chlumsky/shadron-gif/README.md

 ## Installation

-Place `shadron-gif.dll`
+### Windows

-in the `extensions` directory next to Shadron's executable, or better yet, in `%APPDATA%\Shadron\extensions`.
+Place `shadron-gif.dll` in the `extensions` directory next to Shadron's executable, or better yet, in `%APPDATA%\Shadron\extensions`.
 It will be automatically detected by Shadron on next launch.
 Requires Shadron 1.1.3 or later.

+### Mac

+Place `shadron-gif.dylib` in `~/.config/Shadron/extensions`.
+It will be automatically detected by Shadron on next launch.
+Requires Shadron 1.4.2 or later.

 ## Usage